-How to Build a PCOS-Friendly Protein and Veggie Breakfast Bowl
+How to Build a PMOS-Friendly Protein and Veggie Breakfast Bowl

 This is why I often encourage clients to use breakfast bowls as a simple way to start the day with the right balance of protein, fiber, and colorful vegetables.
 They can be warm and comforting, especially during colder seasons, and they are incredibly easy to prepare in advance.
 You can make a larger batch at the beginning of the week and reheat portions as needed, which saves time and makes your mornings feel a little smoother.

-Breakfast bowls also make it easier to reach the twenty five to thirty grams of protein that I recommend in my PCOS Protein Playbook.
+Breakfast bowls also make it easier to reach the 25-30 grams of protein that I recommend in my PMOS Protein Playbook.
 This amount of protein in the morning supports steadier blood sugar, fewer cravings, more stable energy, and more predictable cycles.

-Below is the simple formula I use to build a nourishing PCOS-friendly breakfast bowl!
+Below is the simple formula I use to build a nourishing PMOS-friendly breakfast bowl!

 Think of your bowl as a collection of balanced parts.
 Choose one ingredient from each section and you will have a satisfying meal that supports your hormones and helps you stay full for several hours.